Online Schools Offering Nursing Degrees

 Prospective nursing students should ensure that any degree program they are considering is accredited and recognized by their state's licensing board.
 Programmatic accreditation for nursing degrees is granted by the National League for Nursing and the Commission on Collegiate Nursing Education.
 Accreditation will also ensure that you are eligible for federal financial aid and that your credits will transfer to another school.
 Furthermore, a degree from an accredited institution ensures that you will receive a quality education, and be a competitive candidate to employers.
 Read More

-Comprehensive List of Online Colleges & Universities for a Nursing Degree
+Comprehensive List of Colleges & Universities for an Online Nursing Degree

 Overview of Available Online Nursing Degrees